 Teresa Kang is currently a part-time instructor at the Bienen School of Music, Northwestern University, Evanston, Illinois.
 She is accompanist for all ensembles and conducting courses in the choral department.
 She has worked as a coach and accompanist at Northwestern the opera department, Evanston, Illinois, Opera on the James, Lynchburg, Virginia, the Italian Operatic Experience in Montecatini, Italy, as well as at the Opera Training Institute of Chicago in Evanston, Illinois.
 Teresa was selected to perform on two separate occasions for the Lunchtime Recital at the Piano Festival in Bishopsgate Recital Hall in London.
 She is proud to have performed at Green Mill as a part of the Emerging Artist Series, she premiered the piece “Six Moods for Piano” at the request of composer Seth Boustead in Chicago.
 She was privileged to perform at Ravinia Festival with Ruth Page Dance Company.
 She was invited to numerous episodes of Comcast in the Greater Chicago Area.
 Teresa recently performed at Carnegie Hall in New York as part of the American Protégé Winner's Recital.
 Teresa was honored with the Nancy Wustman Award at the University of Illinois, Urbana-Champaign where she is "still" completing on her doctorate work.
 Her credits as an accompanist include more than 20 operas, including "The Coronation of Poppea", "Così fan tutte", "Don Giovanni", "L’Elisir d’Amore", "The Love for Three Oranges", "Madama Butterfly", "The Magic Flute", "Le Nozze di Figaro", "Roméo et Juliette", "La Boheme" and "La Traviata".

-Alison Kelly is thrilled beyond belief to be performing in a cabaret with such a talented group of women!
+Alison Kelly is thrilled beyond belief to be performing in this cabaret group with such talented women!
 She has performed leading roles internationally and domestically in over 80 musicals, operettas and operas, most notably Christine in Phantom of the Opera, which she did for 2 years.
-Ms. Kelly has performed in world, American and Chicago premiers of operettas and numerous concerts with Folks Operetta, a company she co-founded with her husband, since 2006.
+Ms. Kelly has performed in world, American and Chicago premiers of operettas as numerous concerts with Folks Operetta, a company she co-founded with her husband, since 2006.
 She has been interviewed and performed on WFMT twice and can be heard on the recording of The Rose of Stambul on the Naxos Label.
 Other local credits include Drury Lane Oakbrook, Light Opera Works and Circle Theatre.
 Ms. Kelly is a regular chorus member of the Chicago Symphony Chorus and teaches private voice lessons in Oak Park, where she lives with her amazing husband and two glorious children.

 Sara Stern is very happy to join this talented group of smart-mouthed women in this cabaret adventure.
 She is a versatile performer in musicals, operetta, and theater—with roles from vamp, pants, mother, sister, to naughty friend, and lately, grande dames of a certain age.
 Favorite, fun credits include: “Lady Jane,” Patience (G&S Opera Company) “Fruma Sarah,” Fiddler, “Praskovia” The Merry Widow (both Light Opera Works—now Music Theater Works), “Old Lady” in Sunday in the Park with George, “Woman One, u/s” in Putting It Together (both Porchlight Music Theatre), and originating the role of “Martha” in Down & Derby (The New Colony) and “Bernarda” in a new adaptation by Poetry/IS of The House of Bernarda Alba (Red Twist).
 Next up: Cinderella's ghostly mother in Music Theater Works' December production of Into the Woods.
 Other credits include Chamber Opera Chicago, Chicago Folks Operetta, The American Girls Revue, and Light Opera Works.
 By day Sara is a philanthropy marketing exec at Lipman Hearne.